-The kidney plays the major role in maintaining serum bicarbonate and acid-base balance.
+The kidneys play one of the most important roles in maintaining serum bicarbonate and acid-base balance.
 As kidney function declines, a decrease in serum bicarbonate level is common.
-It is associated with increased muscle wasting, development or worsening of bone disease, progression of chronic kidney disease (CKD),and increased mortality.
-Administering base to individuals with bicarbonates has been recommended.
+1 out of every 4 adults over 50 yrs has low serum bicarbonate levels.
+It is associated with increased muscle wasting, development or worsening of bone disease, progression of chronic kidney disease (CKD), and increased mortality.

-pHAlo™ has the bicarbonates your body needs along with minerals and aloe vera to help your body replenish what it loses with age.
+pHAlo™ has the bicarbonates and minerals that your body needs to replenish what it loses with age or disease.

-You can read these facts and more at the American Journal of Kidney Diseases:
+You can read these facts and more at the American Journal of Kidney Diseases and PubMed:

 LIKE US on Facebook!